Admissions and Recruitment

 Yes, it is best to be advised by an Academic Advisor that advises students in the field that you have decided to pursue.
 You would want to make sure that you are on the right track for graduation and that you are not taking classes that are not needed for your degree.

 National Student Clearing House is Auburn University at Montgomery’s third party verifier for enrollment and degree verifications.
-Students can long on to Webster through their MyAUM account (http://my.aum.edu) and go to the Clearinghouse link to print out an official verification letter of enrollment status.
+Students can long on to Webster, our class registration tool, through their MyAUM account (http://my.aum.edu) and go to the Clearinghouse link to print out an official verification letter of enrollment status.
 For further questions about this, please contact the Registrar’s Office at 334-244-3125.

 A completed application, an official transcript mailed directly to our office by your high school.
 (If you have not graduated yet send the transcript anyway, then have a final copy mailed after graduation), and official ACT or SAT test scores.